Office of Health Disparities Prevention (OHDP)

 Working to ensure high quality, affordable and accessible healthcare for all New Yorkers!

 Some people experience poor health due to life circumstances, discrimination or exclusion.
-Many people are affected including, but not limited to:

-- Racial and Ethnic Minorities
+- Racial and Ethnic Populations

 - Rural Residents